VenalityXT/Active-Directory-and-DNS-Server-Deployment/README.md

 <img width="1599" height="757" alt="image" src="https://github.com/user-attachments/assets/88cdcb98-e5cd-4c45-8582-7e3533dbc93c" />

 In the **Deployment Configuration** window, choose **“Add a new forest”** since we are setting up a new domain environment.

-Next, specify the **root domain name** for the forest.
+After that, we'll specify the **root domain name** for the forest.
 In this case, we will use:

 ```
 rapidascent.local